The Sigauque Project

 The band is the creation of Canadian-born Daniel Walter, a radio producer and musician who heads up a media company specialising in communication for social change, CMFD (Community Media for Development) Productions.
 What most of the audience probably don’t realise is that most of the tunes played by Sigauque Project were originally created and recorded by CMFD Productions as part of music and radio projects broadcast across Africa – this music has a message.

-The Humbanane album (Switha Hela, Andiyiqondi, Alertos Da Vida) accompanied Khuluma Africa! a live theatrical production raising awareness about human trafficking.
 Musicians Against Xenophobia (Sigaouke, Sinjengomfula), brought musicians from Mozambique, Zimbabwe and South Africa together to produce four songs about xenophobia and discrimination.

-Other songs were produced as theme music for serial radio dramas broadcast across the continent.
-Crossroads (Kenya), Caminhos Cruzados (Mozambique written by Eyophuro), and Les Pistes Croisées (Senegal) are regional variations to theme music for Crossroads, the story an old, corrupt police chief and a market women who switch bodies, for a hilarious insight into gender and women's rights in Africa.
-Bravos do Zambeze, the theme music for a radio drama of the same name, calls attention to the need to be prepared for Mozambique's annual floods and other natural disasters.
+Crossroads (Kenya), Caminhos Cruzados (Mozambique written by Eyophuro), and Les Pistes Croisées (Senegal) are regional variations to theme music for Crossroads, the story an old, corrupt police chief and a market women who switch bodies, for a hilarious insight into gender and women’s rights in Africa.

 Daniel Walter – líder, trompete/ leader, trumpet